geodynamics/aspect/doc/sphinx/quickref.md

 Figure labels cannot contain more than one dash, so we use colons instead.
 This is likely a bug.

+Sphinx does not support the use of subfigures.
+Combine any sub-figures you want to include into one file.
+We recommend inkscape for this purpose.

 ## Parameter file referencing